 |A current view of the Cliff Walk|

-After the Mills family purchased the house in 1889, they planned extensive renovations and made sure the house would be an excellent place to entertain during the summer season.
+After the Mills family purchased the house in 1888 for $95,000, they planned extensive renovations and made sure the house would be an excellent place to entertain during the summer season.
+In 1889, they decided to spend the summer in London and let the estate to Mr. Ogden Goelet whose own estate, Ochre Court, was under construction and would not be ready until the following year.
+Once the season ended, renovations began so the cottage would be complete for summer 1890.
 The next year Ruth gave the first evening cotillion of the season, which was her first party in several years, after spending time in mourning after the deaths of her father and Ogden's mother in 1888.
 Sixty couples attended and received favors that included scarf pins and penholders for the men and fans for the ladies.
 The villa was decorated with tropical plants and after supper, guests danced the night away to the Hungarian Band.

 |The location of Ocean View on Bellevue Avenue in relation to other estates.
 Frederick and Louise Vanderbilt's Newport estate, Rough Point, was directly south of Rock Cliff - Google Maps|